How far in advance should I plan my vacation? A luxury travel advisor’s guide

-One question that I am asked on a regular basis, is “How far in advance should I begin planning my vacation?”
-The answer to this question varies for each type of trip, which probably explains why it’s such a commonly asked question.
+One question that I am asked on a regular basis as a luxury travel advisor is, “How far in advance should I plan my vacation?”
+The answer to this question varies for each type of trip, as seasonality, availability, and pricing all change from trip to trip.
+Cruises, luxury hotels, and certain destinations and seasons require different pre-planning windows.

 Book your cruise or expedition 12-18 months in advance.
 Sometimes 24.
 Wait, what?